docknetwork/substrate-scaffold/infra/README.md

 ### AWS Console
 - Get a IAM user with `AmazonEC2FullAccess` permissions and programatic access enabled.
 Please make sure to download your `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` from the AWS Console.
 [Here's a quick tutorial on how to do this](https://www.teckriders.com/2019/05/create-aws-iam-user-with-programmatic-access/)
 - Make sure your AWS user allows you to edit EC2 instances' security groups and create (or find) a security group where inbound and outbound tcp traffic is enabled from/to anywhere for ports 22 and 30333.
-[Here's an example](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html), jump right to step 9 there.
+[Here's an example](docs/security_group.md)

 ### Locally
 Make sure your computer has: